Mamouna

-Mamouna is the ninth solo studio album by the English singer Bryan Ferry, released on Virgin Records first on 31 August 1994 in Japan and then on 5 September in the UK.
+Mamouna is the ninth solo studio album by the English singer Bryan Ferry, first released in Japan on 31 August 1994 and then in the UK on 5 September by Virgin Records.
 It was Ferry's first album of original material in seven years and he spent six years writing and recording it, under the working title Horoscope.
-The album peaked at number 11 on the UK Albums Chart.
+The album was supported by two singles—"Your Painted Smile" and "Mamouna"—and reached number 11 on the UK Albums Chart.

 The album features contributions from former members of Ferry's band Roxy Music, including Brian Eno who left the band in 1973.